Project

 Actions #26

-Updated by oldium about 3 years ago
+Updated by oldium over 3 years ago

 This is how the HTTP/2 part looks like in WireShark.
 Each line sent from 10.84.1.20 (left column) is a separate TCP/IP packet, packets from 10.84.1.4 are grouped.
 I will try the patch from your repository.
 Anyway, it looks strange that packets from my PC are sent separately, maybe some TCP/IP config change.